burlachenkok/exploring-python3/python3-note.md

 ## What is Object Orientated Programming (OOP) in CS

-Object-Orientated-Programming requires some special way to organize code, but it does not force to have a `class` keyword in Language.
+Object-oriented programming requires some special way to organize code, but it does not force it to have a `class` keyword in the Language.
 Please check this Appendix if you're curious about what is OOP from a Computer Science point of view: [C++ Technical Note/Object Orientated Design
 ](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#object-orientated-design).

 # Philosophy of Python